Certora/safeguard/safeguard/README.md

 ### NET mode

-In this mode, plugin loading and administration is controlled via TPC connections on a specific port.
+In this mode, plugin loading and administration is controlled via TCP connections on a specific port.
 At startup time, geth will read the `SAFEGUARD_ADMIN_PORT` environment variable and parses it as an integer, to be used as the port to listen on.
 If the parsing fails, the admin server is not started.
 If `SAFEGUARD_ADMIN_PORT` is not present, then the default port, 6969 is used.